Quick start

 Good answers start with clean inputs.
 Before calculating, check the labels, units, and dates so the tool is solving the same problem you actually have.

-- Enter the first day of the last period and usual cycle length.
+- Enter the first day of the last period, not the last day bleeding occurred.

-- Use luteal phase only if you know it; otherwise keep the default.
+- Use luteal phase only if you know it; otherwise keep the 14-day default and read the result as a rough calendar estimate.

 Example walkthrough